keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ...
 ```

-As you can see, blank lines were displayed where `nil` was output.
+However, as you can see, blank lines were displayed where `nil` was output.
 This is probably not what you want.

+If you want to see the `nil`s, you could replace `nil` with `nil.inspect`, which returns the string `nil`, unlike `nil.to_s` which returns the empty string when called by `puts`.
+Of course, there may be some other custom string you would want, such as `[no match]` or `-`, or you could just specify the string `'nil'`. [^2]

-If you want to suppress the blank lines too, the best way is to use `-me` (enumerator) mode.
+If you do want to filter out lines that evaluate to nil, the best way is to use `-me` (enumerator) mode.
 If you won't have a huge amount of input data you could use `select`:

 ```
 ➜  /   ls | sort | rexe -me "select { |s| s.include?('e') }"